 Flatwoods is a city located in Greenup County, Kentucky.
-As of the 2010 census, the city had a total population of 7,423.
+As of the 2020 census, the city had a total estimated population of 7,243.
 Flatwoods is a part of the Huntington-Ashland, WV-KY-OH, Metropolitan Statistical Area (MSA).
-Bobby F. Crager is the city's mayor.
+Buford Hurley II is the city's mayor.

 Flatwoods was originally named Advance; Advance Methodist Church formed a Sunday school beginning in 1860.
 The name was later changed to Cheap, after John Cheap, a blind Methodist minister.
 The City returned to the name of Advance with a post office established in 1918.
 In 1938, the Post Office was renamed Flatwoods, and the town was incorporated in 1938 under that name.